IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 # 3. Accessing the external WordPress link

->(Paid Account Only!!)
-If you have a paid account, you can create a LoadBalancer by running
+> If you have a paid cluster, you can use LoadBalancer instead of NodePort by running
 >
 >`kubectl edit services wordpress`
 >